bassemSeddik/KiFaEx-dataset/README.md

   - surprise
   - and anger.

-It contains 2 to 3 iteration per actor including 11 males and 9 females for a total of 187 static captures.
-They are divided into 132 one for learning and 65 for testing.
+It contains 2 to 3 iterations per actor including 11 males and 9 females for a total of 187 static captures.
+They are divided into 132 ones for learning and 65 for testing.